 If we take these findings to heart, we can learn to avoid this pitfall and hold our power with respect, maintaining the values we would like to see in our leaders.
 As women, it is important for us to bear all this in mind as we claim and reclaim our power in this culture.

 Challenges to Sharing Power—some of the ways we have internalized and act out of our powerlessness

 We live in a patriarchal culture where women do not share equal rights.
 As women in this culture we are victims of persistent abuse and sexism, do not receive equal pay, do not have complete control and access over our reproductive rights; we experience the conditions of powerlessness within the power paradox.
 This adds another layer of complexity around our acquisitions of power and how we behave toward one another once we have acquired it.

-In the patriarchal, mechanistic worldview we currently live within — have learned to survive in — women, long in positions of powerlessness, have developed certain coping mechanisms that are no longer useful.
+In the patriarchal, mechanistic worldview we currently inhabit and have learned to survive in, women, long in positions of powerlessness, have developed certain coping mechanisms that are no longer useful once we allow ourselves access to power.
 As we begin to reclaim our power, we must be mindful of how we hold it, use it and share it, actively changing the destructive patterns we worked to free ourselves from.